dm03514/blog/technical-debt-imperfect-information-time-constraint/README.md

 The first component is the first approach which I'll call a "Systems Approach", which takes a broader understanding of the system.
 This approach would have **eventually** been valid (after some unknown number of more hours) and invovled developing an understanading of the full system vs part of the system.
 It maximizes knowledge at the cost of time.

-The second approach was a local Optimum and was able to achieve results in constrained time.
+The second approach was a local Optimum and was able to achieve results in constrained time, by ignoring the larger system.
+This approach minimizes time by minimizing knowledge.

-The next dimension wsa comparing the two options on a time tradeoff:
-My coworkers solution was proven to work and I had already taken a large amount of time working on services I wasn't familiar with:

 ## Understanding / Time Tradeoff

-Combining these in 2 dimensions creates a time undesrtanding space:
+Combining these in 2 dimensions creates a time understanding space:

 <p align="center">
   <img src="static/time_understanding.png">
 </p>

+This results in 4 quadraants with very interesting characteristics:

 #### Time Constrained / Poor Understanding

-Technical Debt,
-Locally Optimized solutions
+This results in technical debt.
+Locally Optimized solutions.

 #### Time Constrained / Good Understanding